 Tibetan Buddhism Beliefs

-is considered to be the founder of
+is considered to be the founding father of Tibetan Buddhism.

 Read about Padmasambhava

 The basic difference between Tibetan Buddhist beliefs and other Buddhist traditions would be cultural, since Tibet is a most unique land untainted by outside influences for centuries due to its remote geographical location in the Himalayas.

 As a practitioner of The Vajrayana for more than twenty years, I'd say that Tibetan Buddhism is quite powerful and rich in ritual, color and cosmological mythology and symbology.
 It's the most sophisticated, complex type of Buddhism, and in my opinion, the most complete.